deividi86/deividi86/README.md

 ## Deividi Silva
-Currently serving as the VP of Tech at Gun.io, my software development journey spans across multiple areas from hands-on coding to leadership.
+Currently VP of Tech at Gun.io.
+My software development journey spans multiple areas, from hands-on coding to leadership.
 As someone who thrives on the constant learning curve in technology, I eagerly collaborate on projects that resonate with my skill set.

 ### Personal Traits & Work Style
-My enthusiasm for novel ideas is balanced by a focus on the bigger picture.
-I value transparent communication and sometimes may come off as blunt because I believe in the potential for growth.
+My enthusiasm for novel ideas is balanced by focusing on the bigger picture.
+I value transparent communication and sometimes may come off as blunt because I believe in the growth potential.
 I'm driven by autonomy and a flexible schedule.
 I'm an early bird and tend to block my calendar for deep work in the morning.

 ### Motivation & Values
 I am motivated by continuous learning, clear objectives, creative problem-solving, and positive team dynamics.
 I appreciate curiosity, open-mindedness, collaboration, integrity, and resilience in myself and my peers.